BarakRL/Do.this/README.md

 }.then (name: "result step") { this in

-	//you can give this a name (optional)

-    //you can access the previous result if needed: print("previousResult: \(this.previousResult)")

     //do more stuff

+	//every this has an index property and an optional name property
+	//which can be useful for debugging and error handling print("this: \(this.name ??
+String(this.index))")

+    //you can also access the previous result if needed: print("previousResult: \(this.previousResult)")

+	//if you're doing anything async, don't forget to call done() DispatchQueue.main.asyncAfter(deadline: .now() + 2) {

+		//async stuff

-    //result is optional
+	    //btw, result is optional
 	    this.done()
+    }

 }.then { this in